Dominican Republic Pet Passport & Import Regulations

 The Dominican Republic does not require that your pet be identified with a pet microchip, but it is recommended that you microchip your pet and register your contact information prior to traveling as a means of identification should your pet be lost or separated from you.
 If your pet does not have a registered microchip, make sure your pets are wearing tags that identify them and have contact information for the owner.

 Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering the Dominican Republic.

-A blood titer test is not required to enter the Dominican Republic from any country.
+A blood titer test is required to enter the Dominican Republic from a high-rabies country.

 If these requirements are not met, your pet will be quarantined from 8 to 30 days, depending on the country of origin.
 For other animal species, prior authorization is required.
 You are required to keep the pet in your custody for the first 3 months you are in Dominican Republic.

 Pets should enter the Dominican Republic via international airports in Santo Domingo, Puerto Plate or Punta Cana.
 Notice should be given to veterinary officials so they will be available to inspect your pet upon landing.
 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Puppies and Kittens

 Unvaccinated puppies and kittens are not permitted to enter the Dominican Republic.
 Once your puppy or kitten turns 3 months of age, it must be vaccinated for rabies and wait 30 days before entering the Dominican Republic.